insoftcz/aiobp/README.md

 Asyncio Service Boilerplate
 ===========================

-This module provides a foundation for building microservices using Python’s `asyncio` library.
+This module provides a foundation for building microservices using Python's `asyncio` library.
 Key features include:

   * A runner with graceful shutdown
   * A task reference management